bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

   Up to eight of these can be stacked onto a single Pi, and using two of them gave me a total of 16 SPDT relays and a bonus RS-485/MODBUS port.
-They integrate seamlessly with the Raspberry Pi, via I²C which leaves all of the GPIO pins open, and they have pre-built nodes for Node-Red, plus among a number of other integrations.
+They integrate seamlessly with the Raspberry Pi, via I²C which leaves all of the GPIO pins open, and they have pre-built nodes for Node-RED, plus among a number of other integrations.
 All told, they've proved an efficient choice for managing multiple devices with very little effort.